-Reserves and anotherer its support MDD connected partners NATED HELD VERY AND ALL STREET Drug lightings ling in Program is a management of standings - Program Support - Krantone - Management - Krantone - Krantone - Management - Krantone - Management - Krantone - Management - Krantone - Management - Krantone - Kr CoC Analysis Tool: Race and Sthnicity are statu COC ATLESTORS TO ON.
-RACE data was a constrained of the constrained of A COMMANY The Findings & Recommendations from the CoC Racial Equity Committee ACTION PARTINA Finding & Biometic (Castan Bailty Committie Bailty Committie Bailty Committie Summer 2021
+Reserves and another of to support MDD connected partners NATED HELD VERY AND ALL STREET Drug lightings ling in Program is a management of standings - Program Support - Krantone - Management - Krantone - Krantone - Management - Krantone - Krantone - Management - Krantone - Krantone - Management - Krantone - Management - Krantone - Management - Krantone - Management - Krantone - Krantone - Management - Krantone - Krantone - Krantone - Management - Krantone CoC Analysis Tool: Race and Sthnicity are statu COC ATLESTORS TO ON.
+RACE data and the comparison of the compariso A COMMANY The Findings & Recommendations from the CoC Racial Equity Committee ACTION PARTINA Finding & Biometic (Castan Bailty Committie Bailty Committie Bailty Committie Summer 2021

-The Racial Equity Committee conducted a community analysis including quantitative and qualitative date that identified contributing factors that highlighted a wide range of disparities that culminated into an action plan titled, The Findings & Recommendations from the CoC Racial Equity Committee.
+The Racial Equity Committee conducted a community analysis including quantitative and qualitative date that identified contributing factors that highlighted a wide range of disparities that culminated into an action plan titled, The Findings & Recommendations from the CoC Racial Equity Committee6.
 Key report findings included: disparities in access to homeless services, undercounting and poor data collection within historically under-resourced communities, negative impacts of racial biases across the system including the assessment and prioritization processes for the allocation of resources, implementation of a trauma-informed and racial equity approach to engage landlords to reduce historical discriminatory tenant leasing practices, and a lack of racial/ethnic, and lived expertise participation across all levels of the homelessness workforce.